vmware-tanzu/sonobuoy/README.md

 * Workload debugging
 * Custom data collection via extensible plugins

-Sonobuoy supports Kubernetes versions 1.11, 1.12 and 1.13.
+Sonobuoy supports 3 Kubernetes minor versions: the current release and 2 minor versions before.
+Sonobuoy is currently versioned to track the Kubernetes minor version to clarify the support matrix.
+For example, Sonobuoy v0.14.x would support Kubernetes 1.14.x, 1.13.x, and 1.12.x.

+> Note: You can skip this version enforcement by running Sonobuoy with the `--skip-preflight` flag.

 ## Prerequisites